QuantEcon/lecture-source-py/source/rst/getting_started.rst

     * The green border is replaced by a grey border

-    * Key strokes are interpreted as commands --- for example, typing `b` adds a new cell below  the current one
+    * Keystrokes are interpreted as commands --- for example, typing `b` adds a new cell below  the current one

 To switch to